kenmorte/portfolio/README.md

 - Add a "down" arrow in the header section to scroll down to "About Me" section
 - Add touch events for navbar buttons to properly highlight when on "touchstart" and unhighlight on "touchend"
 - Add Google Analytics
+- Fix "Other Technologies" skill bars when window is smaller width
 - Update Cadence description